-Air Fryer Bacon Wrapped Chicken Bites
+Air Fryer Bacon Wrapped Chicken Bites are a simple but tasty appetizer with just 3 ingredients.

 When I was growing up, my mom used to make rumaki as an appetizer for parties.
 Have you had these before?
 It’s a chicken liver with a slice of water chestnut wrapped together in bacon.
 I wasn’t a huge fan of the chicken liver part, but the water chestnut and bacon made it totally edible and delicious.